 Europe is expected to exhibit a CAGR of 6.69% over the forecast period.
 The regional market is witnessing healthy expansion and is expected to grow similarly during the forecast period.
 Germany, the UK, France, Spain, and Italy are major revenue generators in the region.
 In Europe, non-communicable diseases have also emerged as the leading cause of inflammation, accounting for about 60% of deaths.
 The European healthcare system is strengthening patient-centric health systems by signing and forming the Tallinn Charter, prioritizing continuous quality treatments and delivery systems.
 Epidemiology data suggests that inflammatory bowel disease (IBD) incidence and prevalence are still growing worldwide, and about 0.2% of the European population is affected by IBDs.
 According to estimates, 2.5 to 3 million people in the region are affected by fever yearly.
 Thus, the surge in the prevalence of such diseases is expected to expand the regional market size.

 In Asia-Pacific, non-communicable diseases (NCDs) are the prominent cause of mortality and morbidity.
 The three main non-communicable diseases in the region are cardiovascular diseases, diabetes, and cancer.
 Furthermore, the prevalence and incidence of these NCDs are increasing, especially in rapidly developing Asia-Pacific countries such as China and India.
-Further, the increasing prevalence of diseases, including colorectal cancers, bladder cancer, inflammatory bowel diseases, accident-related injuries, and the aging population, are some of the major factors driving the anti-inflammatory drugs market growth in the region.
+Further, the increasing prevalence of diseases, including colorectal cancers, bladder cancer, inflammatory bowel diseases, accident-related injuries, and the aging population, are some of the major factors driving the market growth in the region.
 In addition, the Asia-Pacific region was estimated to have about 549 million people aged 60 years or above in 2017, representing around 57% of the global elderly population.
 In 2050, the percentage is expected to rise to 61%.
 Such a rapidly growing aging population will be highly susceptible to various chronic diseases, accelerating the uptake of medical procedures and the demand for advanced healthcare infrastructure.

 In Latin America, improvements in general health and life expectancy and the decline in infant mortality have lessened the disease burden in the region.
 Although the region is not entirely free of infectious diseases, several demographic and epidemiological changes and a high focus on non-communicable diseases have contributed to the need for advanced therapies.
 Additionally, the aging population is one of the key factors for the high prevalence of various diseases in the region.
 For instance, in 2000, the population aged 60 and above was around 43 million, likely to grow to 100.5 million by 2025 and around 183.7 million by 2050.
-The aging population in the region is at a high risk of developing chronic diseases, which is expected to contribute to the growth of the anti-inflammatory drugs market.
+The aging population in the region is at a high risk of developing chronic diseases, which is expected to contribute to the growth of the anti-inflammatory drugs industry.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports